tracim/tracim/README.md

 Any questions, remarks?
 Reach us on [Tracim Community](https://public-community.tracim.fr).
 More informations on our [website](https://www.tracim.fr).

+All documentations are available directly in [/docs/](/docs/) folder.

 ## Quick start (using Docker)

 An easy way to start using Tracim is to use the [Docker image](https://hub.docker.com/r/algoo/tracim/).